-2. In the final analysis, hospitals and other health care providers provide tens of billions of dollars worth of uncompensated care per year, including services to the uninsured and under-insured.
+In the final analysis, hospitals and other health care providers provide 2. tens of billions of dollars worth of uncompensated care per year, including services to the uninsured and under-insured.
 Fact Sheet 4.
 They do not shoulder the burden alone, however.
 Supplemental Medicare and Medicaid payment programs also fund care for the uninsured-in other words, American taxpayers share the cost.
 Covering The Uninsured 403-404.
 State and local governments-taxpayers again-likewise fund certain of these expenses.
 Id. at 405.
 Finally, insured patients (and their insurers) end up effectively paying some portion of the bills generated by their uninsured counterparts: As hospitals and other providers absorb costs of uncompensated care, they have fewer funds to reinvest and to cover their ongoing expenses, and that in turn drives costs higher.
 Id. at 406.
 In short, the vast cost of health care for the uninsured is, of necessity, borne by the rest of the nation, and it affects prices in the health care and the health insurance markets.
 To say the uninsured render themselves "inactive" by declining to purchase insurance is to ignore reality.
 The uninsured still obtain health care; others just pay for it.

-C. Plaintiffs' Attempt To Analogize This Case To Lopez Fails.
+C. Appellants' Attempt To Analogize This Case To Lopez Fails.

-Plaintiffs resist such facts, arguing that it is a mere "inference" that uninsured individuals use the healthcare system and shift billions in costs to third parties.
-Pl.
+Appellants resist such facts, arguing that it is a mere inference that uninsured individuals use the health care system and shift billions in costs to third parties.
+App.
 Br.
-16. Plaintiffs are flat wrong.
+22-24.
+Appellants are flat wrong.
 This case could not be further from those, such as Lopez, where the Supreme Court has deemed the inferential chain between the regulated event and the effect on commerce to be too attenuated.

 In Lopez, the chain of inferences required to connect the regulated event (gun ownership in a school zone) to a substantial effect on interstate commerce was long and winding, not to mention unquantifiable.
-First, one had to assume that firearm possession in a school zone leads to violent crime; second, that guns in schools accordingly "threaten[] the learning environment"; third, that the "handicapped educational process" supposedly produced by guns in school zones would "result in a less productive citizenry"; and finally, that this firearm-hampered citizenry would dampen the national economy.
+First, one had to assume that firearm possession in a school zone leads to violent crime; second, that guns in schools accordingly "threaten[] the learning environment"; third, that the "handicapped educational process" supposedly produced by guns in school zones would "result in a less productive citizenry"; and finally, that this firearmhampered citizenry would dampen the national economy.
 Lopez, 514 U.S. at 563-564.
 Nearly every step in this chain was a matter of conjecture and hypothesis.
 Here, by contrast, the connection between a lack of pre-financed health-care purchases and interstate commerce is immediate and demonstrable: The uninsured receive health care and many cannot pay for it out of pocket.
 As a result, tens of billions of dollars a year in costs are absorbed by third parties, distorting the market.
 Congress found as much, see 42 U.S.C. § 18091(a)(2)(F), and its findings were not just rational-they were plainly correct.
+See Mead, 2011 WL 611139, at 16 ("[I]individuals are actively choosing to remain outside of a market for a particular commodity, and, as a result, Congress's efforts to stabilize prices for that commodity are thwarted.").
 No "inference" is required.

-D. Plaintiffs' Attempt To Characterize The Behavior Of The Uninsured As "Inactivity" Misperceives The Court's Task.
+D. Appellants' Attempt To Characterize The Behavior Of The Uninsured As "Inactivity" Misperceives The Court's Task.